necozita/databasion/README.md

 ## Google Spreadsheet/Excel -> YAML -> Ruby Migration -> Database Management Tool

 A database management tool.
-The theory is that a designer/planner can edit application data, a programmer can setup the database and it's fields, all in one happy little place.
-As tables are added, and data is changed, if the script is run once again it will update the target database.
+The theory is that a designer/planner can edit application data and a programmer can setup the database and it's fields, all in one happy little place.
+As tables are added and data is changed, if the script is run once again it will update the target database.

 TODO: While this system uses Rails Migrations, it isn't taking full advantage of them (i.e. tracking changes, allowing for rollbacks, etc.).
 This was also created under a high pressure timeline, so it was unfortunate that I could not create a fully working test suite.